 Many people eat when they are feeling upset, angry, stressed, sad, lonely or fearful.
 Emotions such as these can be powerful triggers to eat.

 If you're an emotional eater, you can learn other ways to react to your emotions.
-Emotions usually don't last long — often just 10 minutes to an hour — so you only need to distract yourself from eating for a short time, until the emotion passes, like going for a 10-minutes walk around the block.
+Emotions usually don't last long — often just 10 minutes to an hour — so you only need to distract yourself from eating for a short time, until the emotion passes.
+Try going for a brisk walk around the block or doing some yoga.

 For many people, dinner is only the start of their nighttime eating.
 There's nothing wrong with a healthy snack such as fruit, plain popcorn or whole-wheat toast with a little peanut butter a couple of hours after dinner.
 However, nighttime eating is a problem when you eat large amounts of food or foods high in saturated fat, sodium and calories such as cookies, chips, full-fat ice cream, sandwiches or leftovers.

 If nighttime eating is a problem for you, try to eat most of your calories during daylight hours.
 Reach for a light, healthy snack in the evening.